gradle/gradle/design-docs/features/faster-builds/faster-incremental-builds/reduced-directory-scanning/README.md

 ##### Implementation notes

-- Implementation should change `DefaultFileCollectionSnapshotter` to unpack the file collection to a backing set of file trees, then use an in-memory cache to locate a snapshot for each of the file trees, merging the entries from the results together to form the final snapshot.
+- Implementation should change `DefaultFileCollectionSnapshotter` to unpack the file collection to a backing set of file trees, then use an in-memory cache to cache visiting each individual directory tree.
-- `OutputFilesCollectionSnapshotter` should not need to change, though later might be inlined into `DefaultFileCollectionSnapshotter`.
-- For this story, consider only reuse when calculating file snapshots.
 - Simple invalidation strategy, such as invalidate everything when any task action runs.
 This can be improved later.
 - Invalidate cache at the end of the build.